 The materials on this website are available for your non-commercial personal use.
 You may reproduce (i.e., print, make photocopies and download) materials from this website without prior permission for non-commercial personal purposes.

 You may reference or quote up to 100 words of any of the original text content from Feline Nutrition in your own blog articles, presentations or documents, as long as you provide the title, author and the specific link to the URL of the article you are referencing.
 It is never acceptable to selectively quote from articles in a manner that changes their meaning, to take quotes out of context or to combine quotes to create a sentence.
-Contact us at This email address is being protected from spambots.
-You need JavaScript enabled to view it. in advance for permission to use more than 100 word excerpts.
+Contact us at

 The Feline Nutrition Foundation One Page Guides may be freely distributed as long as they have not been altered in any way.
 You may also post them on your website or blog as long as you give credit to the Feline Nutrition Foundation as the original source and provide the following link: https://felinenutritionfoundation.org/one-page-guides